sarcophagus-org/quickstart-archaeologist/README.md

 To run the CLI:

-1. If the service is not started, start the service with `docker compose up -d`,
+1. If the service is not started, start the service with `docker compose up archaeologist -d`,
-2. Jump into the container with: `docker compose exec -it archaeologist sh` (`docker compose exec -it archaeologist-test sh` if on testnet)
+2. Jump into the container with: `docker compose exec -it archaeologist sh`
 3. Run `cli help` for available commands, or `cli help <command>` for help with a given command.

 #### Examples

-You will need to jump into the container to run these commands: `docker compose exec -it archaeologist sh` (`docker compose exec -it archaeologist-test sh` if on testnet)
+You will need to jump into the container to run these commands: `docker compose exec -it archaeologist sh`

 **Update Profile**